Help us match you with local pros in your area

 In Virginia, HVAC contractors need to have a contractor license with an HVAC specialization from the Department of Professional and Occupational Regulation.
 A valid Master HVAC Tradesman License (which has both education and experience requirements) is necessary to apply.
 Licenses be class A, B, or C.

 Generally, your HVAC system should be inspected twice a year.
 After that inspection, your HVAC technician will tell you what, if any, services are needed.
 You should also have an inspection if you notice any new issues, like strange noises, leaks, or unusual smells.
-If your home has ductwork, it should be serviced every few years.
+If you have ductwork in your home, it should be serviced every few years.

-The best times of the year to have an HVAC inspection are the spring and fall.
-Technicians are generally less busy during these times, which makes it easier to get an appointment.
-This also helps get your system ready for the summer and winter, when it typically sees the most use.
+The best times to have an HVAC inspection are the spring and fall.
+Technicians tend to be less busy during these times, so it will be easier to get an appointment.
+This also helps get your system ready for the summer and winter, when it typically gets the most use.

-You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as is comfortable, and avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any leaks around your windows and doors to avoid letting cool air escape.
-Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.
+You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
+Set your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any leaks around your windows and doors to avoid letting cool air escape.
+Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

-For a 2,000-square-foot home, you'll also want an air conditioning unit with between 2.5 and 5 tons of capacity.
-In Glen Allen, you'll likely want something on the higher end of this range.
-Usually, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.
+For a 2,000-square-foot home, you'll also want to look for an air conditioning unit with between 2.5 and 5 tons of capacity.
+In Glen Allen, you'll likely need something on the higher end of this range.
+Usually, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.